BLAKE (hash function)

 BLAKE is a cryptographic hash function based on Daniel J. Bernstein's ChaCha stream cipher, but a permuted copy of the input block, XORed with round constants, is added before each ChaCha round.
 Like SHA-2, there are two variants differing in the word size.
 ChaCha operates on a 4×4 array of words.
 BLAKE repeatedly combines an 8-word hash value with 16 message words, truncating the ChaCha result to obtain the next hash value.
 BLAKE-256 and BLAKE-224 use 32-bit words and produce digest sizes of 256 bits and 224 bits, respectively, while BLAKE-512 and BLAKE-384 use 64-bit words and produce digest sizes of 512 bits and 384 bits, respectively.

 The BLAKE2 hash function, based on BLAKE, was announced in 2012.
 The BLAKE3 hash function, based on BLAKE2, was announced in 2020.

 History

 BLAKE was submitted to the NIST hash function competition by Jean-Philippe Aumasson, Luca Henzen, Willi Meier, and Raphael C.-W. Phan.
 In 2008, there were 51 entries.
 BLAKE made it to the final round consisting of five candidates but lost to Keccak in 2012, which was selected for the SHA-3 algorithm.

 Algorithm

 Like SHA-2, BLAKE comes in two variants: one that uses 32-bit words, used for computing hashes up to 256 bits long, and one that uses 64-bit words, used for computing hashes up to 512 bits long.
 The core block transformation combines 16 words of input with 16 working variables, but only 8 words (256 or 512 bits) are preserved between blocks.

-It uses a table of 16 constant words (the leading 512 or 1024 bits of the fractional part of π), and a table of 10 16-element permutations:
+It uses a table of 16 constant words (the leading 512 or 1024 bits of the fractional part of π as nothing up my sleeve numbers), and a table of 10 16-element permutations: